All Products

 Performance Monitor

-Performance Monitor allows you to collect performance counters for various components.
-Multiple counters are used to monitor the consumption of CPU resources.
+Performance Monitor allows you to collect performance counters for various components to monitor CPU resource consumption.

 Take note of the following critical performance counters:

-• \Processor(_Total)\% Processor Time: This performance counter indicates the percentage of time that the processor spends in executing non-idle threads. \Processor(_Total)\% Processor Time=\Processor(*)\% User Time+\Processor(*)\% Privileged Time.
+• \Processor(_Total)\% Processor Time: the percentage of time that the processor spends in executing non-idle threads. \Processor(_Total)\% Processor Time = \Processor(*)\% User Time+\Processor(*)\% Privileged Time.

-• \Processor(*)\% User Time: This performance counter indicates the percentage of time that the processor spends in running code in user mode.
+• \Processor(*)\% User Time: the percentage of time that the processor spends in running code in user mode.
 The performance counter can help you identify the applications or functions on which the processor spends a significant amount of time.

-• \Processor(*)\% Privileged Time: This performance counter indicates the percentage of time that applications spend in executing system calls in kernel (or privileged) mode, such as drivers, I/O request packets (IRPs), and context switching.
-If the value of \Processor(*)\% Privileged Time performance counter of the operating system exceeds 30%, the instance spends a significant amount of time in processing I/O requests.
+• \Processor(*)\% Privileged Time: the percentage of time that applications spend in executing system calls in kernel (or privileged) mode, such as drivers, I/O request packets (IRPs), and context switching.
+If the value of % Privileged Time performance counter of the operating system exceeds 30%, the instance spends a significant amount of time in processing I/O requests.

-If the value of \Processor(*)\% Privileged Time is large, check the % DPC Time, % Interrupt Time, and Context Switches/sec performance counters.
+If the % Privileged Time value is large, check the % DPC Time, % Interrupt Time, and Context Switches/sec performance counters.